Potential of Minor Conifer Species

 Investigating the range of conifer species available for commercial forestry on marginal agricultural land in Ireland

 Forestry options have been reduced in recent years, with the reduction in species choice for farmers due to the impact of novel pests and diseases (i.e. Hymenoscyphus fraxineus in ash, Phytophthora ramorum in larch and Dothistroma septosporum in pine).
 As a result, species choice has become more limited.
-In order to provide more information on the potential of minor species that may afford silvicultural options on certain sites and provide for increased diversity in the forest estate, the potential of a range of minor conifer species will be evaluated.
+In order to provide more information on the potential of minor species that may afford silvicultural options on certain sites and provide for increased diversity in the forest estate, the potential of a range of minor conifer species were evaluated.
 While there is a perceived lack of information about more minor species, information on the performance of tree species exists in arboreta, research plots and forest stands that could be utilised to assist in assessing their performance in Ireland.
 Species such as Scots pine, Douglas fir could be utilized on drier sites and western red cedar for wetter sites and are all currently eligible for grant aid.
 The performance of a range of species across different soil types is lacking, especially on marginal soils that may be more readily available for forestry.
 This information is essential to offer a wider range of species choice that may have commercial potential for farmers to facilitate a viable forest enterprise and the achievement of forestry targets.

 While over 200 species of conifer species exist, the species deemed to have potential are limited to perhaps 20.
 While Sitka spruce, Lodgepole pine, Norway spruce and Japanese larch are well represented, making up approximately 95% of the coniferous species, other species could be considered of minor importance but may be worth examining.